kxnghans/mywalkthrough/README.md

 *   **`postcss.config.js`**: The configuration file for PostCSS.
 *   **`tailwind.config.js`**: The configuration file for Tailwind CSS.
 *   **`vite.config.js`**: The configuration file for Vite.

-## Project Intent

-The main goal of this project is to create a personal portfolio website that is:

-*   **Visually appealing:** The website should have a modern and clean design that is easy on the eyes.
-*   **Responsive:** The website should be fully responsive and work on all devices, from mobile phones to desktop computers.
-*   **Easy to navigate:** The website should be easy to navigate, with a clear and intuitive layout.
-*   **Easy to maintain:** The code should be well-organized and easy to maintain, so that I can easily update the content in the future.